When do triple operator integrals take value in the trace class?: Introduction

 Let $\mathcal{H}$ be a separable Hilbert space.
 Let $S^2(\mathcal{H})$ denote the space of Hilbert-Schmidt operators on $\H$ and let $S^1(\mathcal{H})$ denote the space of trace class operators on $\H$.
 Let $A,B$ be two normal operators on $\H$.
 Any bounded Borel function $\phi$ on $\sigma(A)\times\sigma(B)$ gives rise to a double operator integral mapping $\Gamma^{A,B}(\phi)\colon S^2(\mathcal{H})\to S^2(\mathcal{H})$ formally defined as

 where $E^{A}$ and $E^B$ denote the spectral measures of $A$ and $B$, respectively.
 Double operator integrals were initially defined by Daletskii and Krein \cite{DK} and then dramatically developed in a series of papers of Birman-Solomiak \cite{BS1,BS2,BS3}.
 They play a prominent role in various aspects of operator theory, especially in the perturbation theory.
-We refer the reader to the survey papers \cite{BS4,Peller2015} for a comprehensive presentation of this topic and its applications.
+We refer the reader to the survey papers \cite{BS4,Peller2015} and to the book \cite{ST} for a large volume of information on this topic and its applications.

 In \cite{Peller1985}, V.V.
 Peller gave a characterization of double operator integral mappings which restrict to a bounded operator on $S^1(\H)$.
 He showed that $\Gamma^{A,B}(\phi)$ is a bounded operator from $S^1(\H)$ into itself if and only there exist a Hilbert space $H$ and two functions $a\in L^\infty(E^{A};H)$ and $b\in L^\infty(E^{B};H)$ such that